 Owned by Thwaites and set in the heart of Settle’s 17th-century market place, this inn's interior oozes history and atmosphere, with original inglenook fireplaces, wooden floors and a grand staircase lined with pictures that trace the town’s history.
 It’s a comfortable base for exploring the Dales or the spectacular Settle to Carlisle railway line.
 Expect decent cask ales and a classic pub menu offering freshly prepared pub favourites.
-Typical examples include devilled whitebait; venison cottage pie; the ever popular Settle pudding of beef steak and Wainwright Ale; and one of the deli boards – butcher’s or fish maybe.
+Typical examples include devilled whitebait; venison cottage pie; the ever popular Settle pudding of beef steak and Thwaites ale; and one of the deli boards – butcher’s or fish maybe.
 Leave room for banoffee pecan sundae or warm chocolate and hazelnut brownie.
 There's a beer festival in September.